Palazzo degli Elefanti: Obelisk, elephant, and fountain

 In 1736 in the center of Piazza del Duomo, Vaccarini erected a fountain with an ancient black lava stone statue of an elephant carrying on its back an Egyptian red granite obelisk, marked with hieroglyphs.
 It is not known how the obelisk originally came to Catania, but it was suspected to be a decoration of some ancient Roman hippodrome.
 Until 1620 the obelisk had served as an architrave to an arch at the episcopal palace.
 In 1677, it had been erected standing (sans elephant) in the courtyard of the Palazzo degli Elefanti, but like nearly everything else in town, it was toppled in 1693.
 The base of the fountain has two reliefs depicting allegorical images of the two rivers that once coursed through Catania: the Simeto and Amenano.
-The arrangement by Vaccarini of the Fontana dell'Elefante was almost certainly inspired by Bernini's 1667 Elephant and Obelisk in Rome.
+The arrangement by Vaccarini of the Elephant Fountain was almost certainly inspired by Bernini's 1667 Elephant and Obelisk in Rome.
 The elephant (u Liotru), however, has been for centuries a symbol of the city.